So, you are readyyou’ve been scouting the market, and have chosen your dream home.

 Get your finance approved

-You want to know what your upper buying limit is on auction day, so make sureis approved before hand.
-You also need to pay the deposit on the day, so will need to have the funds to do so.
-Speak to the selling agent before auction to find out how the deposit can be made.
+You want to know what your upper buying limit is on auction day, so make sureis approved beforehand.
+You also need to pay the deposit on the day, so you will need to have the funds to do so.
+Speak to the selling agent before auction to find out how the deposit can be paid.
 Check in with your to ensure finances are in order.